ernop/slay-the-spire-harness/README.md

 Todos Done
 ==
+ - console mode so you can "play" from cmdline.
+This is necessary to find bugs and generate more tests.
  - split out randomness a bit better
  - basic interactive mode with cmdline options.  normal cards - play card, potion, etc. and special mode addcard etc.
  - visualization improvements